 Carnegie Mellon University is a great decision for individuals interested in an Electrical Engineering major.
-Students from the Electrical Engineering major at Carnegie Mellon University get 27.5% more than the standard college grad with the same degree.
+EE is a popular choice at Carnegie Mellon University with over 163 graduates in 2017.
 Based in Pittsburgh, Pennsylvania, this institution is a very good option for students who enjoy the thrill of a significant city.

 Tufts University is among your top options if you're planning on studying Electrical Engineering.
 Students from the Electrical Engineering program at Tufts University earn 27.5% more than the typical college grad with the same degree.
 Based in Medford, Massachusetts, Tufts delivers a secure, suburban environment for college students.

 Lamar University is a wonderful option for students pursuing an Electrical Engineering degree.
-Graduates from the Electrical Engineering degree program at Lamar University make 24.5% above the typical college graduate in this field.
+Students who graduate from the EE program earn an average of $71,322 for their early career and $134,088 in their mid career.
 Situated in Beaumont, Texas, this university is best suited for students who prosper in a city atmosphere.

 University of Notre Dame is among your top options if you're planning on studying Electrical Engineering.
-Ee majors from University of Notre Dame receive an earnings boost of about 24.4% above the typical income of electrical engineering graduates.
+Graduates of the EE program make about $67,859 in their early career salary and $137,468 in their mid-career salary.
 Positioned in Notre Dame, Indiana, Notre Dame supplies a comfortable, suburban environment for young people.